 Some of you, who have read my previous post, may be wondering why I am writing about being robbed once again.
 That emotional post was written the day after I was robbed and it was just a way of venting out my frustration using a medium I am most comfortable with, writing.
 It is also my top viewed post and one of the most honest pieces I have ever written.
 Real life can really add some drama to your adventures.
 But three months down the line after the incident, it is finally time to do some introspection.

 Many people ask me what my advice would be for such scenarios.
 My advice is just one: “Do not get robbed while travelling”.
 I am not joking.
-I am telling you that getting robbed was one of the most humiliating things that has happened to me.
+I am telling you that getting robbed was one of the most humiliating things that have happened to me.
 After all, how many of you know a person who has lived all her life in Tanzania and India and managed to get robbed in Europe?
 It is really a bad scenario and it is not something that I wish upon, even for my enemies.
-Also I got robbed, so I am probably not the most suitable person to give you advice.
+Also, I got robbed, so I am probably not the most suitable person to give you advice.

 But it is not that uncommon.
 When I posted the previous article, I had friends and family from around the world, who told me stories about how they were robbed.
 I think that is the one thing that gave me the most consolation.
 There were people who were robbed before me and there will be countless more who will get robbed after me.
 I tell you, our human hearts are really incomprehensible.
 There is also no guarantee that I, myself will not get robbed again.